HTD-Health/playbook-OUTDATED/education-budget.md

 ### Can I still use Education Budget during the period of notice ?
 During the period of notice Education Budget is unavailable.
 ### Anything else?
-If you have any question feel free to write an email to edubudget@htdevelopers.com or post it on a public #ama-edu-budget channel.
+If you have any question feel free to post it on a public #ama-edu-budget channel.